Tynker-Computer-Vision/TNK-M9-PRO-C70-SAS-BP/SA3/tutorial.md

 ==========================================

-In this activity, you will learn to scroll the down and take screenshots using finger movements.
+In this activity, you will learn to scroll down and take screenshots using finger movements.

 <img src= "https://s3.amazonaws.com/media-p.slid.es/uploads/2071954/images/10502651/Slide_8_GIF_C.gif" width = "480" height = "320">